 They told you the government unchanged 4.9%, and we keep telling you that we're now at a 51-year low in terms of home ownership rates in this country.

-We have the worst recovery since the 1940s, lowest labor participation rate since the 70s, 12 million more people in poverty, 7 million more people, uh I'm sorry, 12 million more on food stamps, 7 million more in poverty.
+We have the worst recovery since the 1940s, lowest labor participation rate since the 70s, 12 million more people in poverty, 7 million more people, I'm sorry, 12 million more on food stamps, 7 million more in poverty.

 Okay, so last week the government told you they created 250,000 jobs.

-Well, if you look at the New York Post and their business analyst, John Cradell, he actually writes the U.S. economy lost 1.03 million jobs in July.
+Well, if you look at the New York Post and their business analyst, John Crudell, he actually writes: the U.S. economy lost 1.03 million jobs in July.

-But this time, the question is, were the seasonal adjustments applied fairly and consistently in July?
+But this time, the question is: were the seasonal adjustments applied fairly and consistently in July?

 Well, it turns out that Obama's labor department was far more generous this year when converting its raw data.

-In other words, had the labor department used the same one point two million seasonally adjustment for the year like they used last year.
+In other words, had the Labor Department used the same $1.22 million seasonally adjustment for the year like they used last year, well, it would have produced 65,000 fewer new jobs last month.

 How are you, sir?